onewoorks/avanatest/example/readme.md

 #disclaimer

-this example is for testing purpose only...
+this example is for testing purpose only and all parameters is hardcoded

-the parameter of filetovalidate is the filename to be validated. parameter to be assigned to the method is hardcoded
+the parameter of filetovalidate is the filename to be validated.

 Type_A.xlsx and Type_B.xlsx files is already in the hosting.
 Where Type_C.php is file will not be validated by current method.